 The bus arrives at school and all the kids are going in the classes.

 The teacher: Come on kids, sit in your places!
 Today is a special day!
 We will share the roles of the Christmas play and begin to rehearse it.

 When they heard this, all kids begun to hurry and everyone arrange himself in his own place and makes quiet.

 Their teacher was a very good one.
 She had even with what to prove it.
-Two years back she received the “Best teacher of the year” award.
+Two years back she received the “Best Teacher of the Year” award.
 The contest was for all the teachers in the town.
-Although, her biggest proud, was the Christmas play which she organizes every year and where all people from the town were invited.
-Therefore she takes very serious every aspect concerning this play.
+However, her biggest pride was the Christmas play which she organizes every year, and where all people from the town were invited.
+Therefore she takes very serious every aspect of this play very seriously.

 The teacher: Ok let’s begin!
 First we will start with the name of the play.
 The name of the play is Magic Dust.

 Reindy: Magic Dust?
 Hm!
 Interesting!

 The teacher: The story, kids, in short, is about a storyteller that sprinkles magic dust on some scenes from the play and turns them towards happy ending.